openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 If loading is expected to be long, a way to escape the loading state should always be available.
 Manage a user's expectations by informing them if progress is expected to be long or if it's taking longer than usual so they may take appropriate steps.

-If a delay is expected to be |
+If a delay is expected to be:

+Time interval | reccomendation
 --- | ---
 <1 second | use the pressed/pending state
 1-4 seconds |  provide a dedicated visual cue, such as a button with an animated icon, a loading bar, or a skeleton screen